• Skip to primary navigation

 Notes

-• 6-8 lemons will give you about 1 cup of lemon juice, depending on size.
+• Juice: 5 to 7 lemons will make about 1 cup of lemon juice, depending on size.

-• Homemade lemonade will keep for 5 to 7 days in the refrigerator.
+• Storage: Homemade lemonade will keep for 5 days in the refrigerator.

 Nutrition Estimate